kimwooch/Glicious/README.md

 ## Other Skills

 I was able to create this app's icon, poster, and store description and publish the application to both apple and play store platform.
-By advertising the platform through facebook, I was able gain 200+ attractions on the release date.
+By advertising the platform through Facebook, I was able gain 200+ attractions on the release date.

 ## Technology: